terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

 - Query File: `disable_vpc_flow_logs.sql`
 - Query Table used: `cloudaudit_googleapis_com_activity_*`
-- Description: This creates an alert when VPC flow logs for a particular subnet are disabled.
+- Description: This use case creates an alert when VPC flow logs for a particular subnet are disabled.
 It looks for modifications to the `gce_subnetwork` resource type where `enableFlowLogs = False`.
 - Usage: The query doesn't need changes besides the ones described in section [General Usage](./README.md#general-usage).
 - Testing: Go to GCP console, select a subnetwork and edit its **Flow logs** option to **off**